 Students and partners interested in learning more about Global YPI, the Passport to Global Mindset, the app, or the Passport to Global Mindset Challenge can contact CGB at firstname.lastname@example.org.

-*This event is sponsored in part by CIBE, a Title VI grant from the U.S. Department of Education.
+This event was sponsored in part by CIBE, a Title VI grant from the U.S. Department of Education.